vincemann/spring-rapid/README.md

 * Uni- and Bidirectional relationship management for all crud opeartions                             (entity-relationship)
 * Resolving of ids in dtos referencing other entities and vice versa                       (entity-relationship)
 * Testsupport for service and controller layer of rapid-core                                         (core-Test)
-* SecurityProxy solution for applying Acl-based, plugin-like rules that restrict access to service methods + automatic Acl setup                                 (acl)
+* SecurityProxy for applying acl-based rule-plugins that restrict access to service methods + automatic acl setup                                 (acl)

  # Include
 * replace MODULE with the module you want to include (module-name = directory-name)